Justice & Public Safety

 Sheriff Services' staff operates in eight regional offices strategically located throughout New Brunswick.
 Sheriff Services provides a system for the service of documents, the execution of court orders in civil matters, jury management, the transportation of individuals in custody, and the provision of court security.
 The Branch is the enforcement arm of the court system.

 Any person may ask the Sheriff's Office to assist them in enforcing (also referred to as executing) a court order, or to serve a document.

 The Sheriff Services Branch is the enforcement arm of the court system.
 Sheriff Services staff:

-- provide courtroom security for the Court of Queen's Bench, the Court of Appeal and the Provincial Court in certain areas of the province.
+- provide courtroom security for the Court of King's Bench, the Court of Appeal and the Provincial Court in certain areas of the province.

 - maintain security and provide safety to those involved in or attending court proceedings.